Denis Losier: Political career

 In 1988, he was appointed Deputy Commissioner of Economic Development in the office of New Brunswick Premier Frank McKenna and, later that year, was elected to the Legislative Assembly of New Brunswick as the Liberal MLA for Tracadie.
 He was re-elected in 1991.

 Losier served as Minister of Fisheries and Aquaculture from 1989 to 1991 when he was appointed Minister of Commerce and Technology and Minister of Tourism, Recreation and Heritage which was combined into the position of Minister of Economic Development and Tourism.
 He retired from the position and from cabinet in 1994.

 Business career

 Losier has been President and Chief Executive Officer of the Assumption Mutual Life Insurance Company of Moncton from September 1, 1994 until his retirement in 2012.
 He also served as Chairman of Assumption Life's subsidiaries and Louisbourg Investments, a company specializing in pension fund management, as well as for several associations and groups, namely, Atlantic Provinces Economic Council, Conseil économique du N.-B., Beauséjour Regional Health Authority, Fondation Dr-Georges-L.-Dumont, Atlantic Cancer Research Institute as well as chair of its Discoveries Campaign.
 He is a former member of the Board of the Canadian Life and Health Insurance Association, NAV CANADA and Canadian Blood Services.

-He currently serves on the boards of Canadian National, Enbridge Gas NB and PlazaCorp Retail Property Ltd.